The Art Center

 This program, formally known as smART Kids, started in 2007 in response to the need for K-3rd grade art education in Quincy area schools.
 In Spring 2023, The Art Center will undergo a major expansion to this program in order to serve more students in our area.
 Art lessons and accompanying classroom art supplies will be delivered to participating teachers twice a year.

 The lessons will align with the National & Illinois Visual Arts Learning Standards as well as the Grade Level Expectations for Visual Arts in Missouri.
-Lessons include comprehensive pre- and post-assessments, step-by-step lesson outlines with accompanying instructional videos to assist teachers, and enough art materials for your students to create their very own art projects.
+Teachers who choose to sign up will receive a lesson plan for their grade level that includes comprehensive pre- and post-assessments, step-by-step lesson outlines with accompanying instructional videos to assist teachers, and enough individually packaged art materials for students to create their very own art projects.
 Professional development will be provided by our Director of Education, an Illinois licensed and certified K-12 art educator, to help build teacher confidence within the classroom.

 The Starting with Art Initiative (stART) is entirely FREE to teachers, students, or school districts.
 Signing up and participating comes at no cost!